vishnugamini/Deep-learning-model-VGG-16-architecutre-/README.md

 ## Model Details

+- This model is capable of detecting and predicting 80 different varieties of animals.
 - The model has been developed using deep learning techniques.
 - It has been trained on a dataset consisting of images of various animals.
 - The model has achieved a training accuracy of 90%.